RoseRocket/roserocket-edi-template/README.md

 204_out_instructions.txt <===== reading JSON data and converting it into an EDI file
 ```

+A basic set of instructions (currently incomplete) for assembling your company instructions can be found in the file:
+EDI_Library.md

+Please review this resource.

 ## How to build:

 1. Install Node